asha-lily/Song-lyric-count/README.md

 ### Note

 The Apiary API seems to often return different lyrics for the exact same request (i.e same artist and song name).
-This results in some inconsistency in the average number of words produced for a given artist, however these variations are often insignificant.
+This results in some inconsistency in the average number of words produced for a given artist, as well as the songs that are displayed as having the most/fewest words.